-The USS Alaska was a large, powerful and extremely capable ship built during WWII.
-If going by statistics alone, one could easily confuse her for a battleship.
-Alaska was not a battleship though, instead, she was a large cruiser, sometimes known as a battlecruiser.
-This formidable vessel was fast and armed to the teeth, but due to her late commissioning and the drastically different conditions from when she was ordered, she had limited use in the war.
+The USS Alaska (CB-1) was a large, powerful and extremely capable ship built during the Second World War.
+Going by statistics alone, one could easily confuse her for a battleship, despite the fact she was a large cruiser.
+This formidable vessel was fast and armed to the teeth, but, due to her late commissioning and the drastically different war conditions from when she was ordered, she had limited use in the conflict.

-As mentioned, these vessels were heavily armed.
-Their main battery consisted of nine 12 inch (305 mm) L/50 Mark 8 guns in three turrets; two forward turrets in a superfiring position and one aft.
-Six turrets housed another twelve 5 in (130 mm) L/38 dual-purpose guns while 56 quad-mounted 40 mm (1.6 in) Bofors guns and 34 single-mounted 20 mm (0.79 in) Oerlikon guns served as the ship’s light anti-aircraft defense.
+As aforementioned, they were heavily-armed.
+The vessels’ main battery consisted of nine 12-inch/50 Mk 8 naval guns and two forward turrets in a superfiring position and one aft.
+Six turrets housed another 12 five-inch/38 dual-purpose guns, while 56 quad-mounted Bofors 40 mm guns and 34 single-mounted 20 mm Oerlikon guns served as the ships’ light anti-aircraft defense.

-In comparison to their armament and battleships of the same era, the Alaska-class featured thin armor, but it was by no means poor.
-Their belt armor was 229 mm thick, their deck was 102 mm thick and their turret faces were 325 mm thick.
-This is much less than something like the Yamato or USS Missouri, but comparable to older and smaller battleships.
+Compared to battleships of the same era, the Alaska-class featured relatively thin armor, but it was by no means poor.
+Their belt armor was 229 mm thick, while the armor on their deck was 102 mm thick.
+Their turret faces featured 325 mm-thick armor.
+This was much less than vessels like the Japanese battleship Yamato or the USS Missouri (BB-63), but was comparable to older and smaller battleships.

-Alaska helped to support the landing at Iwo Jima in February 1945, protecting the aircraft carriers Enterprise and Saratoga.
-After this, she joined the carriers Yorktown and Intrepid, which were launching airstrikes on Okinawa.
+The USS Alaska helped support the US landing at Iwo Jima in February 1945, protecting the USS Enterprise (CV-6) and Saratoga (CV-3).
+After this, she joined the USS Yorktown (CV-10) and Intrepid (CV-11), which were launching airstrikes on Okinawa.

-On a night in March, she opened up on Minamidaitō with forty-five 12 inch shells and three hundred and fifty-two 5 inch shells.
-Then, on April 11, Alaska shot down a Japanese aircraft and another that was likely a Ohka rocket-powered kamikaze aircraft.
+One night in March 1945, Alaska opened up on Minamidaitō with forty-five 12-inch shells and 352 five-inch shells.
+Following this, on April 11, she shot down one Japanese aircraft and another that was likely a Kugisho MXY7 Ohka 22.

-For the rest of the war, she conducted similar missions – bombardment and carrier escort – before spending some time as part of the occupation force in Japan shortly after the war.
-She took US soldiers home as part of Operation Magic Carpet, and was finally removed from active service in August 1946.
-She was decommissioned on February 17, 1947.
+For the remainder of the Second World War, the USS Alaska conducted similar missions, before spending time as part of the occupation force in Japan.
+She transported US soldiers home as part of Operation Magic Carpet, and was removed from active service in August 1946.
+Just under a year later, on February 17, 1947, Alaska was decommissioned.

-A few studies were done to see if Alaska and Guam could be repurposed, but when it was released this would be too expensive they were both stricken from the naval registry and scrapped in the early 1960s.
+A few studies were done to see if Alaska and Guam could be repurposed, but it was found this would be too expensive an endeavor.
+As such, both were stricken from the Naval Vessel Register and scrapped in the early 1960s.

-Despite arriving late to the war without much purpose, Alaska was put to work and scored a number of victories, kept all of her crew safe and earned an impressive three battle stars.
+Despite arriving late to the war (and without much purpose), the USS Alaska was put to work and scored a number of victories, kept her crew safe and earned an impressive three battle stars.